- 120g uncooked sushi rice*

 Cut the cucumber and dried tofu into 1cm thick strips, and julienne the carrot.
 Organise the filling on a plate for later usage.

 In order to protect the bamboo mat, I normally place a layer of cling film on it when I use it.
 Place a piece of seaweed paper on top with the shiny side down.
-Spread 150g sushi rice evenly on top and leave a 2 cm wide gap along the long side of the sheet.
+Spread half of the sushi rice evenly on top and leave a 2 cm wide gap along the long side of the sheet.

 Place the mushrooms, cucumber, tofu and carrot on top of the rice.